 I have some heartbreaking news: if you are hoping to find a way to pay 40% of the normal cost for a trip during Christmas break….ain’t gonna happen.
 Just like trying to do Disney on the cheap in July is a bad idea.
 If, however, I am able to travel during “shoulder season” (not peak season, not the low season), my chances of finding better deals will greatly increase.

 Let’s use the example I gave a few paragraphs ago about airfare costs compared between South America and Europe from the US.
-If I were willing and able to build an itinerary based off of where I could get the most bang for my buck, then three years ago, I would’ve done a trip to South America.
+If I were willing and able to build an itinerary based on where I could get the most bang for my buck, then three years ago, I would’ve done a trip to South America.
 But if I were planning for this year or next, I’d be heading to Europe.
 And both have some great places to visit, so I wouldn’t even be “settling.”

 The guy who is trying to find the best deal to spend a week in Hawaii only during the second week of June is going to have a much harder time-saving money than the guy who is willing to go anytime in June, or October, or January-March.
 Why?
 Because he has many more options.